-On September 27, 2007, the Company entered into a letter agreement with a private arms length company for an exclusive option whereby the Company may acquire, over up to a three year period, the right to earn an undivided 100% interest in the Peak property, subject to a 2% net smelter royalty, which the Company may acquire for \$2,000,000.
+On September 27, 2007, the Company entered into a letter agreement with a private arm's length company for an exclusive option whereby the Company may acquire, over up to a three year period, the right to earn an undivided 100% interest in the Peak property, subject to a 2% net smelter royalty, which the Company may acquire for \$2,000,000.
 The agreement is subject to certain conditions, including the signing of a formal agreement on or before December 31, 2007 and the acceptance of such formal agreement by the TSX Venture Exchange (the "Effective Date").
 Consideration for acquiring the 100% undivided interest in the Peak property is to consist of staged payments totaling \$85,000 and the incurring of expenditures totaling \$175,000 on the property from the date of signing the letter agreement until the third anniversary of the Effective Date.
+As at January 29, 2008, negotiations were underway between the Company and the vendor of the Peak property, to defer signing of the formal agreement.